Sioux Falls, SD

 “It breaks your heart every time,” Collins’ father, Chris, said.
 “Even as somebody who knows this is good for her.
 You want to trade places with her.
 You wish it was you.”

 Through Collins' journey with cystic fibrosis, the Kassin family has been thankful to have such incredible care close to home.
-Not only does Sanford Children's care for their daughter, but Children's Miracle Network provided funding to help curb their travel and lodging costs.

 With that comfort and security, the family knows they’re going to be just fine with their tough little girl.